babafunke/BabaFunkeAppRegistration.FunctionsApp/README.md

 [![Blog Inspiration (BabaFunkeAppRegistration.FunctionsApp)](https://img.shields.io/badge/Blog-Inspiration-yellowgreen.svg?style=flat-square)](https://daddycreates.com/a4k-app-creating-a-registration-backend-using-azure-durable-functions/)
 # Introduction
-BabaFunkeAppRegistration.FunctionsApp is a Regsitration backend for an App.
+BabaFunkeAppRegistration.FunctionsApp is a Registration backend for an App.
 It uses the combination of Azure Functions and Table Storage to register users via an App.
-Specifically, it uses Durable Functions to manage the registration workflow ensuring state managment across the validation, persistence and email confirmation steps.
+Specifically, it uses Durable Functions to manage the registration workflow ensuring state management across the validation, persistence and email confirmation steps.
 The solution includes 4 projects - a shared class library, 2 Functions App projects and 1 Test project.
 It was inspired by the need to create a scalable yet secure cost-effective Registration backend for an App that I'm currently working on for my daughter.

 # Solution
 There is a single solution file which contains the projects below